LM35 temperature sensor interfacing with Arduino code

 Step 3

-Thirdly, let’s creates the program for this tutorial.
+Thirdly, let’s create the program for this tutorial.
 It is as follows.

 /*Temperature sensor with Arduino.